 Log into the Chaffey Portal.
 Click on the icon for MyChaffeyView under QuickLaunch Navigation..

 Pay advices can be obtained through the Chaffey Portal.
 You can also receive your W-2 online after submitting the consent.

 Reports of the students' lab hours can be acquired at this website: Positive Attendance.
 You can only log-on to this site on a Chaffey computer if you are logged in as yourself on that computer with your Chaffey email username and password.
 Must use Internet Explorer.
 If you are unable to get to a Chaffey computer, contact Mary Thomas for the lab hours.

 Click on Section Report

 Enter your last name by Instructor Name and click on Lookup

 Sick leave for adjunct faculty teaching a class is accumulated each semester 1.5 times the hours they teach in a week (or .0834 times the amount of hours for the semester).
 For example: if you are teaching 6 hours a week (108 hours a semester), you would earn 9 hours of sick leave for the semester (6 hrs/wk x 1.5 = 9 or 108 hrs/sem x .0834 = 9).
 If you work in a Success Center, multiply the total amount of hours for the semester by .0834 to come up with your sick leave accumulated for the semester.
-Your sick leave accumulates semester to semester, as long as you don't use it all up.
+Your sick leave accumulates semester to semester, as long as you didn't use it all.